Gate of Heavenly Peace

 Despite the prosaic name and its location at the very heart of town, this reclusive park, between Tiān’ānmén Sq and the Forbidden City,...

 The main attraction within the Workers Cultural Palace is the monumental Sacrificial Hall, as exquisite as any temple you'll find in...

 This 100-year-old teahouse, set in the east corner of the Zhōngshān Park, has a large terrace and is a pleasant place to sample a cup of...

 Xichang'an Jie; 西长安街 · interesting places nearby

 Gate of Heavenly Peace information

 Climb the gate for excellent views of the square, and peek inside at the impressive beams and overdone paintwork; in all there are 60 gargantuan wooden pillars and 17 vast lamps suspended from the ceiling.
-Within the gate tower there is also a fascinating photographic history of the gate and Tiān’ānmén Square, although captions are in Chinese only.
+Within the gate tower there is also a fascinating photographic history of the gate and Tiān’ānmén Sq, and footage of military parades.

 There’s no fee for walking through the gate, en route to the Forbidden City, but if you climb it you’ll have to pay.
-The ticket office is on the north side of the gate.
+The ticket office is on the north side of the gate; here you'll need to stow all bags before entering.
 For Forbidden City tickets, keep walking about 600m further north.